City of Liverpool F.C.: Ground

 City of Liverpool originally intended to play within Liverpool itself from the start, but suitable facilities did not exist at the time the club was formed, so they were forced to explore other venues.
-In December 2015, the club agreed a deal with Bootle that saw them ground-share at the TDP Solicitors Stadium in neighbouring Sefton for the 2016–17 and 2017–18 seasons while they continued to search for a permanent home within the city.
+In December 2015, the club agreed a deal with Bootle that saw them ground-share in neighbouring Sefton for the 2016–17 and 2017–18 seasons while they continued to search for a permanent home within the city.